-(Amended/Added to the determined arrangements in July 2021 due to the School Admssions Code 2021 becoming an act of Law) The 2021 School Admissions Code (the Code) requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
-This advice refers to these children as internationally adopted previously looked after children - "IAPLAC".

-- b) Children with severe social and medical need for that particular school and who would not otherwise qualify for admission.
+- a) A looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+A looked after child is a child who is a) in the care of a local authority, or b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989).
+Details must be supplied by the allocated social worker or foster carer.
+The 2021 School Admissions Code (the Code) requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
+This advice refers to these children as internationally adopted previously looked after children "IAPLAC". - b) Children with severe social and medical need for that particular school and who would not otherwise qualify for admission.
 The application must be supported by a letter from a hospital consultant, social worker or similar professional setting out the reasons why the school is the only one to meet the child's needs. - c) Siblings of children already on the roll of the school. - d) Children who live nearest the school, the distance being measured in a straight line using digitized mapping software to a central nodal point in the school premises.